-Passau is known as the “City of Three Rivers” as it is located where the of the Danube, Inn, and Ilz rivers meet.
+Passau is known as the “City of Three Rivers” as it is located where the Danube, Inn, and Ilz rivers meet.
 This has kept Passau historically significant for centuries as an important trading post and today, an excellent river cruise port town.
 The included walking tour of Passau is a great way to explore the many winding corridors and alleyways.
 Be sure to note the line markings on the buildings.
-With its river convergence location, Passau has seen its share of floods and is well documented throughout town.
+With its river convergence, Passau sees its share of floods.
+This is well documented throughout town.

 Also be sure to catch the included concert at the impressively white St. Stephen’s Cathedral, home of the largest pipe organ in Europe.
 At noon, you can take in a half-hour concert (or one-hour concert in the evenings) but be warned, the music is intense.
 Like an octopus mashing chords while a hummingbird plays some crazy runs intense.
 Clearly, I don’t get organ music, and I am a musician.
 It’s cool to hear and see nonetheless.

 After the concert, I made my way to the point where you can clearly see the waters of the Danube and Inn mix.
 From there I enjoyed a coffee in the worn square before heading up to the massive Veste Oberhaus fortress.
 From there you are rewarded with an amazing view of the three rivers.

 As you can see, Passau is gorgeous and was a personal favourite of mine on this trip down the Daube.

 For a full review of my time visiting Passau with Viking River Cruises check out this dedicated post.